bioidiap/bob/doc/install.rst

        $ conda install bob.io.image bob.bio.base ...

-Repeat the last two steps for every environment that you create for Bob.
+**Repeat the last two steps for every conda environment that you create for Bob.**

 For a comprehensive list of packages that are either part of |project| or use
 |project|, please visit `packages`_.